Sufficient Invariant Learning for Distribution Shift: Appendix

-While \citep{arjovsky2019invariant} constructed two environments with different ratios of spurious features in the training set, \citep{yao2022improving} used a single environment to compose the training set.
+While \citet{arjovsky2019invariant} constructs two environments with different ratios of spurious features in the training set, \citet{yao2022improving} uses a single environment to compose the training set.
 Our CMNIST dataset experiment follows the same setting as \citep{yao2022improving}, where the dataset consists of four groups when considering combinations of ``Shape of Logit'' and ``Color'' as a single group.
-Concretely, Class 0 and Class 1 have similar numbers of data points, but the distribution of spurious feature differs between the two classes.
+Concretely, Class 0 and Class 1 have similar numbers of data points, but the distribution of spurious features differs between the two classes.
 Class 0 consists of 80\% red logits and 20\% green logits, while Class 1 has 80\% green logits and 20\% red logits.
 Furthermore, within each class, 25\% of the data acts as label noise, having a logit shape that does not correspond to its class.
 Therefore, the spurious feature, color, forms a stronger correlation between classes compared to that of the invariant feature, the shape of logits.

-The validation set was constructed with an equal number of datapoint per group.
-The worst-group accuracy, defined as the lowest accuracy among all the groups, was utilized to select the best model.
+The validation set is constructed with an equal number of instances per group.
+The worst-group accuracy, defined as the lowest accuracy among all the groups, is utilized to select the best model.
 For the test set, we assume a distribution of the spurious feature that is opposite to the training set.
 Specifically, for Class 0, 90\% of the data has a red color, and 10\% has a green color, while for Class 1, it is the opposite.
-This is done to assess whether the model relies on the spurious feature for predictions.
+It is done to assess whether the model relies on the spurious feature for predictions.

-\subsection{Waterbirds}
+\subsubsection{Waterbirds}